A Little About Koinonia Nevada

 What is the current need for foster parents in Northern Nevada?
 What happens when there aren’t any more places for the kids?

 Sandy: It’s through the roof.
-Right now there are approximately 950 children in foster care in Washoe County.
-That number had actually gone all the way down to 600, and gradually the number has gone back up over the years; and they’re not entirely sure with a clear analysis of why that’s happening.
-Washoe County is the expert, and if they were sitting with you today I’m sure they would give a better answer than I can give, but what we know is the need is so great we can’t even begin to provide the number of homes and beds we need for children.
+Right now there are approximately 650 children in foster care in Washoe County [in 2023].
+That number goes up and down and is based on many factors.
+What we know is the need is so great we can’t even begin to provide the number of homes and beds we need for children.

 So what is happening when we don’t have enough room?
 Where are those kids?